 10. Every once in a while, try a new variety of grape.

 While your wine notes will be valuable in teaching you more about the kind of wines you enjoy, it’s important to branch out now and then.
 As you try more wines, your tastes may change, but without experimenting occasionally, you might miss out on your new favorite wine.
 When opting for something new, consider moving to the next step in Sonoma State University’s “Wine Palate Life Cycle Wheel” we mentioned earlier.
 Wine Folly also has a humorous article on the “Evolution of Your Wine Palate” that can direct you on your next step of wine-drinking.
-Or, check out Food & Wine’s helpful “Find Your Wine Style” illustration that helps you compare wines you enjoy to others that may be similar in some ways, and different in others.

 How to Pick out Wine for Dinner